 The Summer Theatre of New Canaan offers a professional internship program for career track theatre arts college students and recent graduates who would like practical experience in their field of interest.
 All interns will work side by side professionals and will actively participate in delivering a theatrical season.

 We typically cast 4-6 acting interns to perform in our Theatre for Young Audiences shows.
 Acting interns will also be asked to either perform in the ensemble or understudy a role in our mainstage production and will be eligible to apply and receive EMC points from Actors Equity Associaton.
 In addition to performing, acting interns play a vital role assisting in all of our theatre education programs.
 Actors may also participate in running crew on shows they are not performing in.
+(Please note housing is not available for this internship)

 The directing/education intern will serve as the assistant director for one of our Theatre for Young Audience shows and assist the assistant director in the mainstage.
 The directing/ education intern works closely with the artistic director organizing, planning, and running each of our education programs (DramaRama, High School Theatre Intensive, and the middle school Jr. Company).
-Housing might be available for this internship.

 ■ Music Directing